outfox/fennecs/www/cookbook/staples/index.md

 ---

 # TV Dinner won't cut it?
-All right, that was certainly a bit ~~cringe~~ weird, but now that you know about the concepts of **fenn**ecs, how would you go and apply them to your game / simulation / best software project ever?
+All right, those [Appetizers](../appetizers/) were certainly a bit ~~cringe~~ weird, but now that you know about the concepts of **fenn**ecs, how would you go and apply them to your game / simulation / best software project ever?

 ### Delicious.
 Finally, some good foxing food!